erlang/otp/lib/kernel/doc/guides/socket_usage.md

 socket; One for read and one for write.
 These mutex(s) are named as: esock.r[FD] & and esock.w[FD] (where FD is the file descriptor).
 Example: esock.r[10].
-This is *not* normally a problem, but in some very specific debug scenarious, it can become a bottleneck.
+This is *not* normally a problem, but in some *very specific debug scenarious*, it can become a bottleneck.
 Therefor these names can be simplified to just e.g. "esock.r".
 (that is, all read mutex(s) have the same "name").